 Sites typically have a mechanism for users to ask questions of the pharmacist, either through email or a toll-free number.

 What consumers can do

-With hundreds of drug-dispensing websites in business, how can consumers tell which sites are legitimate ones, especially when it's very easy to set up a site that is professional looking and promises deep discounts or a minimum of hassles?
+With hundreds of medicine-dispensing websites in business, how can consumers tell which sites are legitimate ones?
+This is especially hard when it's very easy to set up a site that is professional looking and promises deep discounts or a minimum of hassles.

 The FDA offers these tips to consumers who buy health products online:

 Check with the National Association of Boards of Pharmacy to determine if the site is a licensed pharmacy in good standing.
 The NABP can be reached at (847) 391-4406 or go to its website.

 Don't buy from sites that offer to prescribe a prescription medicine for the first time without a physical exam, sell a prescription medicine without a prescription, or sell medicines not approved by FDA.

 Don't do business with sites that do not provide access to a registered pharmacist to answer questions.

 Avoid sites that do not identify with whom you are dealing.
 Do not provide a U.S. address and phone number to contact if there's a problem.

 Beware of sites that advertise a "new cure" for a serious disorder or a quick cure-all for a wide range of ailments.